 Fairvalley High (Continuation School)

-- Fairvalley High (Continuation School)'s student population of 159 students has stayed relatively flat over five school years.
+- Fairvalley High (Continuation School)'s student population of 149 students has grown by 19% over five school years.

 |School Type||Alternative school|

 |Grades Offered||Grades 9-12|

 |Total Classroom Teachers||12 teachers|

 - Fairvalley High (Continuation School) is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|